unlimited video and image generation on the ad-supported free tier — here is why Try It Free →

 Students, artists in developing countries, hobbyists, and small businesses with tight budgets are locked out of AI capabilities that could transform their creative work.
 Generous free tiers are not charity — they are access democratization.
 They ensure that the creative potential of AI is not limited to those who can pay.

-ZSky AI's 200 free credits at signup + 100 daily when logged in is enough for a student to complete a visual project, a small business to create marketing materials, or an aspiring artist to explore AI as a creative medium.
+ZSky AI's unlimited video and image generation on the ad-supported free tier is enough for a student to complete a visual project, a small business to create marketing materials, or an aspiring artist to explore AI as a creative medium.
 This is meaningful access, not token access.

 The ethical case reinforces the economic case: free access creates a larger, more diverse community, which produces more creative output, which generates more organic growth, which funds continued development.
 Doing the right thing and doing the smart thing align perfectly.